sevenval/flat-docs/reference/actions/error.md

 ## Status Code

 The `status` property will be used as the HTTP response status code.
-(The status code may alternatively be defined with the optional `status` attribute).
+The status code may alternatively be defined with the optional `status` attribute.

 ```xml
 <error status="403"/>